 - When someone signs up for my email list in person at an event: Clients’ name, email address, opt-in consent is noted on the paper signup form

 - When someone signs up for my email list online: Clients’ name, contact information, opt-in consent is noted by the program (MailChimp or Constant Contact)

 - When someone books a massage online through Schedulicity: The scheduling program requires a client’s contact information, and may accept the client’s pre-payment.
-If a prepayment is made through Schedulicity at the time of booking a service, I do not have access to the client’s credit card or other payment account numbers.
+Also, if a prepayment is made through Schedulicity at the time of booking a service, I do not have access to the client’s credit card or other payment account numbers.

 - When someone buys a gift certificate online through Gift Card Cafe: The gift certificate program requires a client’s contact information, and accepts their payment.
 I do not have access to the client’s credit card or other payment account numbers.

 - When a client pays for their massage at the time of the service: If the client pays with a credit card, I use a Square reader (or just the Square app on my phone) to take payment.
 I do not retain the clients’ credit card info after the payment is completed.